StevenMapes/django-aws-api-gateway-websockets/docs/compatibility.rst

 Supported Django versions
 -------------------------

-The project requires Django 4.2 or later.
+The project requires Django 5.2 or later.

 The package metadata declares support for:

-* Django 4.2;
-* Django 5.0;
-* Django 5.1;
 * Django 5.2;
 * Django 6.0.
 * Django 6.1.

-Django versions older than 4.2 are not supported.
+Django versions older than 4.2 are not supported but the current release.

 Recommended versions
 --------------------